All posts

 Most digital nomads have never formally determined theirs.
 The assumption is often that residency is a choice — that by leaving one country and arriving in another, the tax relationship transfers automatically.
 It does not.
 Each country applies its own criteria, independently, to the same set of facts.
 The result is not always intuitive.
 A nomad who believes they are tax resident nowhere may be tax resident somewhere they did not expect.
 A nomad who believes they are resident in one country may be claimed by two.

-The framework: How countries determine residency
+How do countries determine tax residency?

 There is no global standard for tax residency.
 No international body assigns it.
 No universal threshold triggers it.
 Each country defines tax residency under its own domestic law, using its own criteria, its own counting methodology, and its own evidence requirements.